thruthesky/sonub-old/README.md

 * User can post without login.
   When user creates a post with email and passowrd, he will be automatically registered and blog will be created for him.
 * Or user can register and a blog will be automatically created.
+* Or simply when user login and gets 'user profile data' from server, the server creates user blog already.
+  So, user's blog is really ready when user clicks on 'my blog' button.

 ## How to use blog